blockchain-elite/ULCDocumentsCore/README.md

-# ULCDocumentsCore
+# ULC Documents Core

-In this repo you will find source code of the smart contract that make ULCDocuments.
-Moreover, you will find a full documentation of how smart contracts work in order to create personalised API or applications that use ULCDocuments.
+In this repo you will find the source code of the smart contracts used by ULCDocuments.
+You will also find a full documentation of how smart contracts work in order to create personalised API or applications using ULCDocuments.

-# Documentation URL

-Full documention is avaiable here : https://ulcdocumentscore.readthedocs.io/en/latest/index.html
+**Full documention is avaiable here : https://ulcdocumentscore.readthedocs.io/en/latest/index.html**